attainu/backend-project-vishesh-bajpayee-au16/README.md

 ## Introduction

 The most important task for any programmer is to organise her workflow in a way to attain maximum efficiency and productivity.
-By Doing so, An individual requires varies sources and apps to acheive the optimum workflow for productivity.
-Our WebApp - **CodeBlanner** eases this process by providing all the necessary tools and practicies integrated in one web application for your hastlefree productivity experience as a programmer.
+By Doing so, An individual requires various sources and apps to acheive the optimum workflow for productivity.
+Our WebApp - **CodePlanner** eases this process by providing all the necessary tools and practicies integrated in one web application for your hastlefree productivity experience as a programmer.

 ###